 What lights me up about this work is witnessing couples and families turn their relationships and lives around and interact in loving and healthy ways.
 I want to be about changing the world and creating a more peaceful and just society and I believe that the best way to do so is to create happy couples and families and healthy communities.

 What sets me apart from other service providers is my ability to integrate Gottman Method Couples Therapy with the unique needs of communities in crisis.
 I have an inquisitive mind that seeks to integrate theory, research, and sound clinical practice in a culturally-appropriate fashion.
 Unlike many of my colleagues who are in private practice, I have worked in community mental health and substance abuse treatment for the past ten years.
-For the past 6 years, I have worked with the White Mountain Apache Tribe, first in suicide prevention and intervention, and currently as the Family Enrichment Coordinator at a substance abuse treatment center.
-One of the programs that I coordinate is Couples Together for Safe and Sober Families, a multi-couple treatment program for substance abuse and domestic violence that I designed and that integrates Domestic Violence-Focused Couples Therapy (Stith & McCollum) and Gottman Method Couples Therapy.
-I also coordinated the first-ever Couples Day Treatment Cycle and the Third Annual Rainbow Treatment Center Couples Retreat, which featured the maiden voyage of the Roadmap for the Journey Workshop.
+For almost 8 years, I worked with the White Mountain Apache Tribe, first in suicide prevention and intervention, and then as the Family Enrichment Coordinator, the Clinical Coordinator, and the Acting Clinical Director at a substance abuse treatment center.
+One of the programs that I coordinated was Couples Together for Safe and Sober Families, a multi-couple treatment program for substance abuse and domestic violence that I designed and that integrated Domestic Violence-Focused Couples Therapy (Stith & McCollum) and Gottman Method Couples Therapy.
+I also coordinated the first-ever Couples Day Treatment Cycle and the Annual Rainbow Treatment Center Couples Retreat, which featured the maiden voyage of “A Roadmap for the Journey: A Gottman Workshop for Couples in Recovery from Addiction.”
+The last two years, I facilitated the Roadmap for Journey Workshop.

 You can feel confident engaging me to help you and your organization to address the problems of marital conflict, substance abuse, and domestic violence in your community.
 Over the years, my expertise has been honored with remarkable and notable accolades, including the 2009 Devereux Quality Star Award; a Master of Divinity in Theology and Master of Science in Counseling in Marriage, Family, and Child Therapy; Clinical Membership in the American Association for Marriage and Family Therapy; and certification as a Triple P – Positive Parenting Program facilitator, a registered Applied Suicide Intervention Skills Training (ASIST) trainer, a Fatherhood is Sacred facilitator, and a Gottman Therapist.
 I have also been a presenter at several conferences, such as the Celebrate Life Conference, the White Mountain Apache Men’s Health Conference, the Child Find Conference, the Rainbow Treatment Center Substance Abuse Conference, and the NAFFA (Native American Fatherhood and Families Association) Annual “Fatherhood is Leadership” Conference.